dizhouwu/data_science/DRLND/proj3/report.md

 This yields a single score for each episode.
 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

+Algorithm: Deep Deterministic Policy Gradient (DDPG) Deep Deterministic Policy Gradient (DDPG) is an algorithm which concurrently learns a Q-function and a policy.
+It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.

+This approach is closely connected to Q-learning, and is motivated the same way: if you know the optimal action-value function Q^*(s,a), then in any given state, the optimal action a^*(s) can be found by solving

+a^*(s) = \arg \max_a Q^*(s,a).

 Model(ddpg_model.py)
 The Actor-Critic architecture is applied. <br />
 HYPERPARAMS:<br />